-General fund had an increase in fund balance over the prior year, mainly due to the increase in property tax collections from the new levy.
+General fund had an increase in fund balance over the prior year, mainly due to the increase in property tax collections as previously discussed.

-The fund balance in the debt service fund decreased from fiscal year 2021.
+The fund balance in the debt service fund decreased from fiscal year 2022.
 This is primarily caused by the timing of property tax collections versus the due dates for debt service.